yuudaiID/IBMCapstoneProject/README.md

 # IBMCapstoneProject
-this is a simple source for chatbot using Watson Assistant in IBM Cloud for Individual Project Capstone from IBM Academy.
+Make simpel chatbot only with Watson Assistant